Career-Technical Education Assessment System

 Graduating Student Field-Test Retake Policy

 Students graduating in the current academic year and intending to use the WebXam Graduation Option may retake Field-Tested WebXam Assessments one time after the assessments forms have been finalized beginning on the "Target for Field Test Finalization" date on the WebXam Calendar.
-Only graduating students who have taken a field-tested assessment in the current academic year will be allowed to retake the finalized assessment that year.
+This option does not require thirty days between retakes and is only available to graduating students who took the field test.

 Career-Technical PATHWAY END-OF-COURSE PRETEST